Engineering-Research-and-Development/iotagent-opcua/docs/quick_start_guide.md

 -   `config.iota`: configure northbound (Context Broker), agent server, persistence (MongoDB), log level, etc.
 -   `config.opcua`: configure southbound (OPC UA endpoint)
 -   `config.mappingTool`: configure mapping tool properties to set auto configuration
--   `config.autoprovision`: flag indicating whether or not to provision the Service Group and Device automatically
+-   `config.autoprovision`: flag indicating whether or not to provision the Service Group and Device automatically when measures arrive

 ##### Auto provisioning

-OPC UA Agent provides an autoprovisioning feature that allow the agent to automatically register Service Group and Device at startup.

 Setting property `autoprovision` in the config.js to `false`, a manual provisioning can be performed using iotagent-node-lib [API](https://github.com/telefonicaid/iotagent-node-lib/blob/master/doc/api.md) interfaces.

-Setting property `autoprovision` in the config.js to `true`, the OPC UA Agent will perform autoprovisioning in two ways:
+Setting property `autoprovision` in the config.js to `true`, the OPC UA Agent will perform autoprovisioning when measures arrive.

--   Auto Configuration (usage of Mapping Tool)
--   Manual Configuration (editing config.js file)

 #### Auto Configuration (usage of Mapping Tool)

-When autoprovisioning is enabled, using of Auto Configuration create a mapping for all OPC UA objects (except those with namespace to ignore matching): all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.
+When `config.mappingTool.enabled` is `true` and `config.iota.types` is empty, the Mapping Tool creates a mapping for all OPC UA objects (except those with namespace to ignore matching): all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.

 To enable auto configuration, simply set as empty the following properties in the config.js: